Best embroidery hoops and tapestry frames

 8. Siesta Lapman tapestry frame

-This tapestry frame that is designed to be taken out and about with you and is a popular cross stitch frame.
+This tapestry frame is designed to be portable and is a popular choice for cross stitch.

 Buy now, Amazon

-We like the finish on this embroidery hoop stand from Guofa, made from natural beech wood and with smooth, freely moving adjustable joints.
+We like the finish on this Guofa embroidery hoop stand, made from natural beech wood with smooth, freely moving adjustable joints.

-The embroidery hoop is held between two small clamps, both mounted in a sliding channel so that different-sized embroidery hoops can be clamped securely into the stand (up to a maximum of 11 inches in diameter).
+The hoop is held between two small clamps mounted on a sliding channel, fitting hoops up to 11 inches in diameter.

 Choosing the right hoop or tapestry frame for your project